myreadings1/ECE211_Prog_III_25_26/C_Code_Questions.md

 - Queue
 - Linked List
 Exam Questions
 Q1.
-Write a C function to search a singly linked list for a given element.
+Write a C function to search a linked list for a given element.
 The function should return the based index (node number) if the element is found, and -1 otherwise.
 Q2.
 Write a C program that creates a new linked list (List2) containing the reverse of the elements from an existing linked list (List1).
 Q3.
 Write a C program to reverse the elements of an array A and store the result in an array B, utilizing a stack data structure for the reversal process.
 Q4.
-Write C code demonstrating the implementation of a stack using a singly linked list.
+Write C code demonstrating the implementation of a stack using a linked list.
 (Include push and pop operations).
 Q5.
-Write C code demonstrating the implementation of a queue using a singly linked list.
+Write C code demonstrating the implementation of a queue using a linked list.
 (Include enqueue and dequeue operations).
 Q6.
-Write a C program to store all elements of a given array A into a new singly linked list.
+Write a C program to store all elements of a given array A into a new linked list.
 Q7.
 Write a C program to copy all elements from a given linked list A into a new array.
 Q8.
 Write a C program that first implements a stack using an array, and then transfers all elements from a linked list A into this stack.
 Q9.
-Write a C function to delete the first occurrence of a specified element (by value) from a singly linked list.
+Write a C function to delete the first occurrence of a specified element (by value) from a linked list.
 Q10.
-Design and implement a circular queue using a singly linked list in C. (Include enqueue and dequeue operations).
+Design and implement a circular queue using a linked list in C. (Include enqueue and dequeue operations).
 Q11.
 Design and implement a circular queue in C by strategically utilizing two separate arrays (A and B) with different sizes (7 and 9).
 Q12.
 Design and implement a single stack in C by strategically utilizing two separate arrays (A and B) with different sizes (7 and 9).
 Q13.
-Write a C function to concatenate two existing linked lists (A and B) into a single new linked list (C).
+Write a C function to concatenate two existing linked lists (A and B) into a new linked list (C).
 Q14.
 Write C code to implement a circular queue structure by linking two existing linked lists (A and B).
 Q15.
 Write a C function to split an existing linked list (A) into two new linked lists (B and C).
 The split point should be determined by a user-defined number of nodes (x).
 (Assume size of A > x and A > 2).
 Q16.
 Design and write C functions to search for a specific element in: (a) a stack, (b) a queue, and (c) a linked list.